 Most states recognize the charging order as the creditor's exclusive remedy.

-So, asset protection is built into LLCs.
+So, asset protection is built into limited liability companies.

-However, a few states do not recognize charging orders and allow other remedies such as:
+However, a few states do not recognize charging orders and allow other remedies, such as:

 - Personal asset seizure (e.g., Texas)

 - Seizure of an assignment of the debtor's membership interest in the LLC (e.g., California)